 La Maison du Gruyère is a small factory in Gruyères that offers tours about the cheese making process.
 It is conveniently located next to the train station and visits here typically last 30 to 45 minutes.

-Pro Travel Tip: Cheese is made every day between 9 am to 11 am and 12:30 pm to 2:30 pm, two to four times per day, depending on the season.
+PRO TRAVEL TIP: Cheese is made every day between 9 am to 12:30 am, two to four times per day, depending on the season.

 Cost: Adults CHF 7; students CHF 6; family CHF 12